HopeFlynn/cassava-example/README.md

-# Deploying a Custom Tensorflow Model with MLServer and Seldon Core
+# Deploying a Custom Tensorflow Model with BentoML and Docker

 This demo is a shorter and slightly modified version of the tutorial created by Ed Shee, found [here](https://github.com/SeldonIO/cassava-example).